opendatacube/odc-stats/README.md

 ```

 ## Usage

-Statistician offers a set of tools to generate clear pixel count and geometric median on Sentinel-2 and Landsat satellite images.
+Statistician offers a set of powerful and flexible tools to generate statistical summaries (usually across time) of large
+collections of Earth Observation imagery managed in an Open Datacube Instance.

-Running statistician requires a few steps, to prepare and cache the input data, set up the configuration file
+Running statistician requires a few steps, to prepare and cache the input data, set up the configuration file.
+Some information for running odc-stats is discussed below.

+> [!TIP]
+> Additionally, an example end-to-end notebook is provided
+> in the docs folder that outline how to create and test an odc-stats plugin: [odc-stats-explained](https://github.com/opendatacube/odc-stats/blob/develop/docs/odc-stats-explained.ipynb)

 ### Steps to run statistician